You are here: Wetlands » Wetland Values

 Wetland Values

-Wetlands provide a slough of benefits.
+Wetlands may very well be the most important part of our landscapes.
 Wetlands and surrounding habitats play an important role in improving the quality and quantity of our water supplies in addition to providing valuable wildlife habitat.
-They also:
+These wetland functions deliver benefits to those who live both near and far, and this all adds up to the true value of wetlands.

 Filter your water